Kometa-Team/Kometa/.github/pull_request_template.md

 ## Checklist

-- [ ] My code follows the style guidelines of this project
+- [ ] My code was submitted to the nightly branch of the repository.
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas